 In order to launch your blog you will need some sort of backend that is turning your words into a pretty website.
 Again, there are many options from WordPress, Joomla, Blogspot, Wix, Tumblr, Squarespace, and more.

 Let’s just cut to the chase: WordPress, that’s what you want.

 It’s the biggest and most widely used out there.
-Millions of websites use WordPress as their backbone, including countless websites that don’t appear to be blogs at all, but are storefronts or just a simple 2-5 page business website.
-It’s popularity means that there are a huge number of resources when you need help, when you need themes, plugins, or anything.
+Millions of websites use WordPress as their backbone, including countless websites that don’t appear to be blogs at all, but are storefronts, news sites, or just a simple 2-5 page business website.
+It’s popularity means that there are a huge number of resources when you need help, when you need themes, plugins, or anything really.